-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 261, the National Coverage Determination governing Medicare coverage of computer enhanced perimetry, with an effective date of January 9, 2026.
-Here's what changes for billing teams.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for computer enhanced perimetry, effective May 15, 2026.
+Here's what billing teams need to know before that date.

 Quick-Reference Table